Return

 This is one of the hip exercises that target the glutes and hamstrings.
 It helps to enhance stability, thereby improving the ability of an older adult to walk by avoiding shuffling.
 Additionally, it relieves pain in the knees and hips.

-• Sit comfortably on a chair with feet resting flat on the floor.
-Ensure your back is upright against the wall of the chair.
-You can allow your hands to rest on the arms of the chair or any other place.
+• Sit comfortably on a chair with your feet flat on the floor.
+Ensure your back is upright against the chair’s wall.
+You can allow your hands to rest on the chair’s arms or anywhere else.

-• Raise one of your knees as high as you can before lowering it down to the floor.
+• Raise one of your knees as high as possible before lowering it to the floor.

 • Continue raising and dropping your knees ten times.